TkkrLab/py-ledart/README.md

 break out patterns in patterns.py in to seperate files.

-fridgefire's matrix might be fun to make a pong implementation on.

-or a snake might be fun to implement for it.

 I think it would be helpfull to implement a "Graphics" library [This is done the class is called Graphics]

 also implemented a color library, and classes for making color objects. handy for pallets and much more.

-everything with multiplayer or not ?
+everything with multiplayer or not ? [probably not]

 another thing that might be fun to make is a vu meter?